malpish0n/malpish0n/README.md

 ---
 <div align="center">

-### I am a beginning Unity Developer and Level Designer as well as 2D Artist, currently on my second year of computer science.
+### I am a beginning Unity Developer and Level Designer as well as a 2D Artist, currently on my second year of computer science.

 </div>